 - the names of the (GET or POST) parameters,

 - some internal (GET or POST) parameter, added automatically,

 - the session the client belongs to (or client side process, or session group),

 But the user does not usually need to bother with this.
-Eliom abstracts this mechanism by its three main kind of services.
-They differ by the subset of these criteria used to identified them:
+Eliom abstracts this mechanism by its three main kinds of services (regular services, pathless services, and attached services), which we have described.

 Service scopes ¶

-By default, services and coservices are accessible to anybody (scope site).
+By default, services are accessible to anybody (scope "site").
 It is possible to restrict the scope of a service, making it available only to a session, a client side process, or a group of sessions.

 The same service can be registered with several scopes.
 This makes it possible, for example, to generate custom services for a specific user.
 Eliom will try to find the service by trying the following (in order):

 - scope "client-side process",

 - scope "session",